So, here comes the day when I began my South Asia trip. My first destination was Nepal and I was traveling from India to Nepal by road.

 More information on Nepal visa can be found here.

 After the immigration formalities, take a small walk ahead and take a ride to Bhimdutta in available vehicles.
 Do note that although its official name has been changed to Bhimdutta, it is still widely referred to as Mahendranagar.
-So if an auto driver comes asking you about Mahendranagr, that’s your ride.
+So if an auto driver comes asking you about Mahendranagar, that’s your ride.

 After a few minutes of drive, you will reach Bhimdutta.
-From here, you can take a bus to reach any major spot in Nepal including Ambassa (to reach Bardia National Park), Pokhara and Kathmandu.
+From here, you can take a bus to reach any major place in Nepal including Ambassa (to reach Bardia National Park), Pokhara and Kathmandu.